 Statement of the Problem

-Introduction – 2-3 paragraphs or no more than 1 1/2 pages, general statement of situation.
+Introduction – 2-3 paragraphs or no more than 1 1/2 pages, general statement of the situation.

-Background of the Problem – brief discussion of how problem evolved, last paragraph should leave reader with a conclusion or summary statement which makes logical sense as to why you would be conducting this study, helps you to lead right into purpose of study.
+Background of the Problem – brief discussion of how problem evolved, last paragraph should leave the reader with a conclusion or summary statement which makes logical sense as to why you would be conducting this study, helps you to lead right into purpose of the study.

 Purpose of Study – usually no more than a paragraph, which very concisely indicates the purpose of the study.
 Have you stated a clear question?

-Significance of Study – brief paragraph, 2 or 3, which states why your study is important to profession, literature, etc. Does the study have a significant problem to focus on?
+Significance of Study – brief paragraph, 2 or 3, which states why your study is important to the profession, literature, etc. Does the study have a significant problem to focus on?

 Conceptual Frame of Reference (Theoretical Framework) – brief statement, if appropriate, which discusses that the study is based on work of…. or study will attempt to support/prove/confirm a model, etc.

-Research Questions – Specific questions you want to answer through study.
+Research Questions – Specific questions you want to answer through the study.
 These questions should be written with an idea of how you will analyze data, what statistical tests you plan to use.
 Makes writing the questions and data analysis section easier.
-If doing an experiment may use hypothesis instead of research questions.
+If doing an experiment may use hypotheses instead of research questions.
 If doing an evaluation study may use objectives.

-Limitations – states concerns that might limit generalizability of the study and other methodology, validity, bias issues that might arise, any limitations due to resources or access to sample, population.
-What might not be or happen in scope of study.
+Limitations – states concerns that might limit the generalizability of the study and other methodology, validity, bias issues that might arise, any limitations due to resources or access to sample population.
+What might not be or happen in the scope of the study?